Otholobium: Conservation

 The conservation status of forty-eight species has been assessed for South Africa, one of which has two subspecies.
 One of those subspecies occurs in the mountains of eastern Africa but does not occur in South Africa.
-The survival of twenty-four taxa is considered to be of least concern: O. acuminatum, O. arborescens, O. bracteolatum, O. caffrum, O. candicans, O. flexuosum, O. foliosum subsp. gazense, O. fumeum, O. hirtum, O. mundianum, O. nigricans, O. obliquum, O. parviflorum, O. pictum, O. polyphyllum, O. polystictum, O. sericeum, O. spicatum, O. stachyerum, O. striatum, O. trianthum, O. virgatum, O. wilmsii and O. zeyheri.
+The survival of twenty-four taxa is considered to be of least concern: O. acuminatum, O. arborescens, O. bracteolatum, O. afrum, O. candicans, O. flexuosum, O. foliosum subsp. gazense, O. fumeum, O. hirtum, O. mundianum, O. nigricans, O. obliquum, O. parviflorum, O. pictum, O. polyphyllum, O. polystictum, O. sericeum, O. spicatum, O. stachyerum, O. striatum, O. trianthum, O. virgatum, O. wilmsii and O. zeyheri.

 Four species are regarded as near threatened: O. accrescens, O. bolusii, O. spissum and O. swartbergense.

 Seven species are rare: O. carneum, O. fruticans, O. heterosepalum, O. macradenium, O. nitens, O. pustulatum and O. racemosum.

 Four species are regarded as vulnerable: O. dreweae, O. hamatum, O. lucens and O. rotundifolium.

 Six have been categorised as endangered species: O. bowieanum, O. curtisiae, O. incanum, O. pungens, O. saxosum and O. thomii.

 Two are thought to be critically endangered: O. lanceolatum and O. rubicundum.

 Finally, three taxa have not been evaluated, O. argenteum because not enough information was available to determine its conservation status, O. prodiens because there is doubt about its status as a species and O. foliosum subsp. foliosum because it does not occur in South Africa.